opensearch-project/documentation-website/_dashboards/dashboard/plugins-dashboards.md

 There are two ways to view installed plugins from a dashboard: from the Observability Dashboards application or the Dashboard application.
 To view your installed plugins, follow these steps:

 1. From the OpenSearch Dashboards main menu, select **Observability** > **Dashboard**.
 Alternatively, select **Dashboard**.
 2. View the list of items and select your plugin.
-Note that the plugins are categorized automatically as data type Observability Dashboard, by which you can filter to concentrate on just what you want to see.
+Plugins are categorized automatically as the Observability Dashboard data type, which you can filter to concentrate on just what you want to see.

+The following image shows a list of plugins in the Observability Dashboard interface.

 ## Installing plugins using Dashboards